-UK job vacancies fall for ninth time in a row
+More people looking for work as vacancies fall

 However, shadow chancellor Rachel Reeves said the government was holding the UK back.
 "Their lack of ambition for Britain is leaving real wages down, families worse off, hundreds of thousands fewer people in work and our economy lagging".

-Liberal Democrat Treasury spokesperson Sarah Olney said: "The Conservative party's gross mismanagement of the British economy has lead to inflation rising and growth plummeting."
+Liberal Democrat Treasury spokesperson Sarah Olney said: "The Conservative party's gross mismanagement of the British economy has led to inflation rising and growth plummeting."